Montgomery County Minimum Wage Increase - Effective July 1, 2026

 Increase annually by

-equal to large employers.
+equal to other employers.
+2

 A “ large employer” is an employer who employs 51 or more employees.
 The minimum wage for large employers required under County Code Section 27-68 is adjusted annually on July 1 according to the average increase, if any, in the previous year’s Consumer Price Index for Urban Wage Earners and Clerical Workers for Washington-Arlington, rounded to the nearest five cents;